iuscommunity/sphinx_iuscommunity/pages/FAQs.rst

 there were other needs for a 'build system' outside of RPM packaging that lead us to continue work on our own.
-Additionally, the preceptor to MonkeyFarm was RPE (The Rackspace Packaging Environment) which was started before Koji was released publicly (and before we new about it).
+Additionally, the preceptor to MonkeyFarm was RPE (The Rackspace Packaging Environment) which was started before Koji was released publicly (and before we knew about it).